-However, to filter the poorer loan originators from the better the Mintos rating and buyback guarantee has to filter for me.
+However, to filter the poorer loan originators from the better the Mintos rating and buyback guarantee have to filter for me.

-From the table above only the loan originators with above B- rating, buyback guarantee and accruing interest is included.
+From the table above only the loan originators with above B- rating, buyback guarantee, and accruing interest are included.

-However, I prefer an above 12% interest rate.
+However, I prefer the above 12% interest rate.
 With the criteria I have set throughout this post I feel comfortable investing in the loans available.
 These criteria are specified in my auto-invest.

 However, the loan originators who are actually in my portfolio with the interest rate adjustment is the following:

-Banknote, Creditstar, ITF Group, Mozipo Group, Capital Service, ID Finance, IuteCredit, VIZIA, Sebo, Varks, ExpressCredit, Kuki.pl, Dozarplati, Credius, Tengo and Peachy.
+Banknote, Creditstar, ITF Group, Mozipo Group, Capital Service, ID Finance, VIZIA, Sebo, Varks, ExpressCredit, Kuki.pl, Dozarplati, Credius, Tengo, and Peachy.

 Remember that the list above has 41 loan originators available.
 However, with the interest adjustment, only 16 loan originators have made it to my actual portfolio.

-This is the simple process I have used to cut down the amount of loan originators to being only the high yielding which are with ratings of B- or above and have a buyback guarantee.
+This is the simple process I have used to cut down the amount of loan originators to being only the high yielding which is with ratings of B- or above and have a buyback guarantee.
 I am currently earning an actual 12,09% return, with a weighted average interest rate of 13,02%.

 If you want to read a thorough walk-through of the Mintos P2P lending platform, you can also read my full review of Mintos.